 "No." Kaname closed a book and promptly reached for another.

-Juuri sat up, tugging her skirt to her bare knees, "I'm not drunk.
-My frankness is normal!"
+Juuri sat up, tugging her skirt on her bare knees, "I'm not drunk, my frankness is normal."

 "In private, yes," Rido's eyes narrowed maliciously, "Not with the royal relatives.
-It's been years since their last visit.
-I'd hate you to be on their bad side."
+It's been years since their last visit and I'd hate you to be on their bad side."

 "An honest remark won't enlist me as the enemy."
-Juuri relaxed, pushing an arm on her forehead.
+Juuri pushed an arm on her forehead.
 "You overanalyze too much.
-If they don't like what they hear, they can ignore it.
+If they don't like what they hear they can ignore it.
 Filters are critical in our arena."

 "I agree."
 Kaname quietly interjected from the side.
 Somehow he had made his way at the other end of the room to occupy a scarlet chair beside the fireplace.
 One book placed neatly beneath a long, white elegant palm on his knee.
 "Without filters we'd run each other mad than we already do."

 His fingers were working to lift the cover and ceased at her remark.
-Now hesitant to open the book, Kaname stared raptly.
+Now hesitant to peruse his selection, he stared.
 "Patience and open-mindedness, Juuri-sama."

 She was horrified by his indifference.
 "Oh no, it's coming back to me.
-All that abhorred years of forced education.
+All the abhorred years of forced education.
 Sensei's whip and hours of studying phonetic Chinese.
 I can feel the blisters already!"
-Her glowing eyes snapped open, lips thinning in an invisible line, Juuri added, "Instead of latching on that book and caressing the pages, do it to a girl!
+Her glowing eyes snapped open, lips thinned into an invisible line.
+"Instead of latching to that book and caressing the pages, do it to a girl, Kaname.
 I promise time will fly quicker than you know."